home-assistant/home-assistant.io/source/_integrations/zwave_js.markdown

 Switching does not require renaming your devices.

-1. Disable the Z-Wave JS integration. **Do not remove the Z-Wave JS integration or you will lose all device and entity naming.** This will automatically stop the official Z-Wave JS add-on.
+1. Disable the Z-Wave integration. **Do not remove the Z-Wave integration or you will lose all device and entity naming.** This will automatically stop the official Z-Wave JS add-on.

 2. Note your network security keys from the official add-on.

 3. Install and configure the Z-Wave JS to MQTT add-on, including setting the location of your Z-Wave device and the network security keys.

-4. Add the Z-Wave JS integration again (even though it is still installed), and uncheck the "Use the Z-Wave JS Supervisor add-on".
+4. Add the Z-Wave integration again (even though it is still installed), and uncheck the "Use the Z-Wave JS Supervisor add-on".
 Enter the correct address for the community add-on in the URL field in the next step.

 5. Uninstall the official Z-Wave JS add-on.

-6. Enable the Z-Wave JS integration.
+6. Enable the Z-Wave integration.

 #### What's the benefit of using Zwavejs2Mqtt over the official Add-On?